Venka97/venka97.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-.
 Hi!
-I am a Venkatesh, a PhD candidate at  [Mila - Quebec Artificial Intelligence Institute] (https://mila.quebec/) working in [David Rolnick's] (https://davidrolnick.com) group.
+I am a Venkatesh, a PhD candidate at  [Mila - Quebec Artificial Intelligence Institute](https://mila.quebec/) working in [David Rolnick's](https://davidrolnick.com) group.
 My research interests are in applying AI to applications in climate science and biodiversity conservation.

  <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->